MonriPayments/monri-android/README.md

 Your app will receive the token back, and can then send the token to an endpoint on your server, where it can be used to process a payment.

 We support Android 4.4 (API level 19) and above.
-The library has no external dependencies other than Google’s [Android Support Libraries](https://developer.android.com/topic/libraries/support-library).

 ## Installation[](https://monri.com/docs/mobile/android#installation)